MinYAN14/R-Markdown-and-Leaflet/README.md

 # R-Markdown-and-Leaflet
-Create a web page using R Markdown that features a map created with Leaflet.
+A web page using R Markdown that features a map created with Leaflet.

 Host your webpage on either GitHub Pages, RPubs, or NeoCities.